DiptiJha/hello-world/README.md

 # hello-world

-I am Dipti Jah, living in Switzerlnd, in Schafhausen
+I am Dipti Jha, living in Switzerlnd, in Schafhausen